janaki-murali/AirplaneReservationSystem/README.md

 # Airline Reservation System GUI

 This project is a **Graphical User Interface (GUI)** application for an Airline Reservation System.
-It allows users to search for flights, view flight details, and book tickets with passenger information.
+It allows the users to search for flights, view flight details, and book tickets with passenger information.
 The application is built with **Python** and integrates with a **MySQL database** for backend data management.

 ---